 - If you are selling your home, and buying a lot.

 - If you sell your home and your new purchase is outside of your current lender’s trading area.

 - If you no longer qualify based on your lender’s current lending policy.

 What influences the Bank of Canada’s decisions with setting the Overnight (Prime) Rate?

 - Historically, the Bank of Canada has set interest rate policy around an inflation target range of 1 to 3%.
 With the last two prime rate increases (July and September 2017), the Bank moved the overnight rate up in anticipation of future inflation.
 Click here for a graph showing current and historical inflation figures.

 - Canada’s economic performance.
 An economy that is showing solid or rapid growth is an indicator of upward pressure.
 Poor economic performance is an indicator of downward pressure.

 - World events.
 Global economic conditions also play a role in the Bank’s rate setting decisions.

 - The Bank reviews and sets the prime rate 8 times in a given year.
-The schedule for the remainder of 2017 and 2018 is available here.

 - Opt for a capped variable rate mortgage.
 Some lenders offer mortgages with a capped rate, where the interest rate will not be higher then a set percentage.
 The trade off with this type of mortgage is that the discount off the prime rate is usually not as high as the discount off a regular 5 year variable.
 Also ask if there is an automatic float down if the rate goes up, and then goes back down.